Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information

 \subsection{Experimental Results}

-\textbf{The effect of the number of tiles:} We conjecture that the number of tiles has some effect on the viewport prediction.
-We experiment with 10, 20, and 30 tiles, and the corresponding results are displayed in Table \ref{tb_tile_numbers}.
-It can be seen that as the number of tiles increases, the point-level MIoU increases slightly, while the tile-level MIoU remains almost constant, but the computation time to partition the whole point cloud video into tiles increases significantly.
-Therefore, in the subsequent experiments, we set the number of tiles to 12.
+\textbf{The effect of the number of 3D blocks:} We hypothesize that the number of 3D blocks affects viewport prediction.
+In our experiments, shown in Table \ref{tb:tile number}, varying the number of 3D blocks (12, 20, and 36) resulted in a slight increase in MIoU at both the point and block-levels across different networks.
+However, the computation time to segment the entire point cloud video into individual 3D blocks increases significantly with the block number.
+Therefore, in subsequent experiments, we set the number of 3D blocks to 12.